saadERRAOUI/AIWA/README.md

 # 🎯 AIWA Hackathon – Starter Tech Pack

-This repository provides the official starter resources for the **AIWA Hackathon** — a 48-hour AI innovation sprint held in Safi, Morocco.
+This repository provides the official starter resources for the **AIWA Hackathon** — a 48-hour AI innovation event held in Safi, Morocco.
 It includes tools and setup guides to help participants efficiently prototype their ideas using modern web technologies and Salesforce’s AI & Data Cloud stack.

 ## 🧰 What's Inside